wjayee/tp/docs/DeveloperGuide.md

 * executes user commands using the 'Logic' component, and this is done through the `CommandBox` class of the UI where users can input a command.
 * listens for changes to `Model` data so that the UI can be updated with the modified data.
 For example, when an animal is deleted or added to the catalog, the UI is updated through the `AnimalListPanel` class, where the list that is referenced is an `Observable<Animal>` list that is updated live.
-* listens for selecting of `AnimalCard` in the UI to display the selected `Animal` in the `AnimalDetailPanel` through a `ChangeListener` class in the `AnimalListPanel`.
-It will be initialized as `null`, hence displaying a blank screen.
-Only upon clicking an `AnimalCard` will the `ChangeListener` update the `AnimalDetailPanel` to reflect the selected animal.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
 * depends on some classes in the `Model` component, as it displays `Animal` object residing in the `Model`.